gmc-code/PC-microbit-micropython/docs/lessons/While_loops..rst

 .. admonition:: Tasks

     #.
-Write a while loop that counts up from 0 to 5.
+Write a while loop that counts up from 1 to 5, showing the numbers 1,2,3,4,5.
     #.
-Write a while loop that counts up from 0 to 9 in steps of 3.
+Write a while loop that counts up from 3 to 12 in steps of 3, scrolling the numbers 3,6,9,12.
     #.
-Write a while loop that counts down from 9 to 0.
+Write a while loop that counts down from 9 to 1, showing the numbers 9,8,7,6,5,4,3,2,1.
     #.
-Write a while loop that counts up from 9 to 9 in steps of 3.
+Write a while loop that counts down from 24 to 18 in steps of 2, scrolling the numbers 24,22,20,18.